mahibala-njit/is601-midterm/readme.md

 ## Testing
 This project includes extensive unit tests for each feature and operation.
 Testing is done using the pytest framework, and code linting is handled by pylint to ensure code quality.

+The project has been fully tested, with 100% code coverage.

 ```bash
 pytest
 pytest --pylint